-Are you considering bringing a unique product or service to market that requires some form of branding?
-A trade mark is a legally enforceable way to protect:
+If your business is bringing a unique product or service to market and will be using some form of branding, a trade mark is a legally enforceable way to protect:

 - aspect of packaging